-PostgreSQL has native functions[65] to deal with Large Objects[64]: lo_create(), lo_export() and lo_unlink().
+PostgreSQL has native functions[66] to deal with Large Objects[65]: lo_create(), lo_export() and lo_unlink().
 These functions have been designed to store within the database large files or reference local files via pointers, called OID, that can be then copied to other files on the file system.
 However, it is possible to abuse these functions and successfully write text and binary files on the underlying file system via SQL injection, even though the source file is on the attacker machine.

-The session user must be a "super user" to deal with Large Objects [64, 66].
+The session user must be a "super user" to deal with Large Objects [65, 67].

-On Linux and UNIX systems the created file has permissions set to 644 and is owned by PostgreSQL server process' user, usually postgres.
+On Linux and UNIX systems the created file has permissions set to 644 and it is owned by the user that started the PostgreSQL process (usually postgres).
 On Windows, PostgreSQL runs by default as postgres, so the file owner is postgres.

 The file can only be written via batched queries SQL injection technique.
-The steps to go through are:

-- Create a support table with one field, data-type text; - Encode the local file content to its corresponding base64 string; - Split the base64 encoded string into chunks long 1024 characters each; - INSERT[68] the first chunk into the support table's field; - UPDATE[69] the support table's field by appending to the entry the chunks from the second to the last; - Create a large object with a specific OID[65]; - UPDATE[69] the pg_largeobject[66] system table entry corresponding to our OID by setting the data field value to the decoded[63] value of our support table's field entry; - Export the data corresponding to our OID to the destination file path via lo_export().
+- On the attacker box: - Encode the local file content to its corresponding base64 string; - Split the base64 encoded string into chunks long 1024 characters each. - Via batched queries: - Create a support table with one field, data-type text; - INSERT[69] the first chunk into the support table's field; - UPDATE[70] the support table's field by appending to the entry the chunks from the second to the last; - Create a large object with a specific OID[66]; - UPDATE[70] the pg_largeobject[67] system table entry corresponding to our OID by setting the data field value to the decoded[64] value of our support table's field entry; - Export the data corresponding to our OID to the destination file path via lo_export().